A Google Survey Sent to Google My Business Users Suggests Fees and Paid-for-Features To Come

 Conversions and Leads — Most are related to Local Service Ads.
 These would drive more value out of Google, and bring its users more understanding (metrics, statistics, etc.) of the value.

-Visibility — These SERP related features might continue with bid prices or guaranteed “organic” boosts from the aforementioned subscription fees, which the survey didn’t determine.
+Visibility — These SERP related features might continue with bid prices “organic” boosts from the aforementioned subscription fees, which the survey didn’t determine.

 Customer Services — Automated AI answers to customers’ reviews and questions for local businesses.